Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 How Do I Cancel My MacroFactor Subscription?

 You can cancel your MacroFactor subscription in the app store by managing your subscriptions.
-It’s important to cancel your subscription before deleting the app in order to cease payments.
+It’s important to cancel your subscription before deleting the app to cease payments.

 How To Contact MacroFactor?